Towns twinned with Hackney

 The town is home to St George’s University School of Medicine, and most twinning activity is through links with the Homerton Hospital in Hackney.

-The Council also has historic twinning links with Gottingen, Germany (1973), Bridgetown, Barbados (1982), Alexandra, South Africa (1986) and Presnensky District, Russia (1988), although these are not currently active.
+The council also has formal twinning agreements with Haifa, Israel (1968), Gottingen, Germany (1973) and Bridgetown, Barbados (1982), although these are currently inactive.

-All twinning activity is community led, and activities such as exchange visits are funded by the organisations or individuals concerned, and are not subsidised by the Council.
+All twinning activity is community led, and activities such as exchange visits are funded by the organisations or individuals concerned.
+They are not subsidised by the council.

-For more information on twinning activities please contact the Speaker’s Office.
+For more information on twinning activities, contact the Speaker’s Office.

 Speaker of Hackney